4E71-NOP/FlexibleLampStack/readme.md

 # Installation
 * Clone this repository on your local computer
 * Go to the `./script` folder and run : `./buildComposer.sh 'php74 mariadb'`
+* Go back one level `cd ..`
 * Run the command : `docker-compose build`.
 * Run the command : `docker-compose up`.
+* You're done.

+# Heavy duty installation
+For those who want to build everything as fast as possible use the `hdi.sh` script.
+Depending on your connexion speed it will take some time.
+But after a while all images will be ready and you will be able to use `buildComposer` to setup the stack you want.

 # Configuration and Usage
 ## General Information